williamsni14463/MMBC-Actuator-PLC/openplc-raspberry-pi-plc-tutorial.md

    - **Password:** `openplc`
 3. Go to **Hardware** → select **Raspberry Pi** → click **Save Changes**

+### Change Pi Configuration

+1. With the Editor open, select Device -> Configuration in the top left

 ### Upload the Program

 1. Go to **Programs** in the left panel